Grapes

 • Amber styles: roasted nuts, mushroom dishes, pork stews, and aged cheeses

-• Semi-sweet styles: spicy Asian cuisine or soft desserts
+• Semi-sweet styles: soft desserts or mildly spiced Asian cuisine

 Winemaking notes

-Traditional Imeretian churi (small qvevri) methods use partial skin contact - less than in Kakheti - to achieve balance without heavy tannin.
-Modern producers ferment cool in stainless steel to highlight fruit.
+Traditional Imeretian churi methods use partial skin contact to achieve balance without heavy tannins.
+Modern stainless-steel fermentation highlights fruit clarity and freshness.

-Because of its high acidity, Tsolikouri ages gracefully and can develop a waxy, honeyed complexity after several years in bottle.
+Thanks to its high acidity, Tsolikouri ages gracefully, developing a waxy, honeyed complexity after several years in bottle.

 Key producers

-Leading examples come from Imereti's artisanal producers such as Baia's Wine, Khvedelidze, Vartsikhe Marani, and Tchrebalo Winery in Lechkhumi, as well as larger houses like Teliani Valley and Dugladze.
+Notable producers include Baia's Wine, Khvedelidze, Vartsikhe Marani, and Tchrebalo Winery in Lechkhumi, as well as larger houses like Teliani Valley and Dugladze.

 Summary

 Tsolikouri (ცოლიკოური) defines western Georgia's white-wine tradition - elegant yet resilient, bright yet layered.
-From crisp Imeretian whites to the lush semi-sweet Tvishi style, it demonstrates how regional climate and tradition shape Georgia's most approachable and enduring white wines.
+From crisp Imeretian whites to the lush semi-sweet Tvishi style, it showcases the region's ability to produce approachable and enduring wines.

 Tsolikouri wines